 I'm asking these questions because I know I'm not alone.
 I've talked to many of you and I know that this is what we do.
 I look around and I see exhaustion and equal ambition in my peers.
 I'm wondering how often you take your foot off the gas and take a break, take some time off, slow it down, take a nap (!), think, read, research and live the rest of your life?

 Maybe it's time.

-As usual, this newsletter will become part of my blog, Chronicles of a Witch in Training.
-In it I share strange coincidences, experiences and insights that have shaped my life and practice over the last year.
+As usual, this post started a newsletter, sent out to my mailing list and now it has become part of this blog, where I share strange coincidences, experiences and insights that have shaped my life and practice.

 If you're interested in Herbal Remedies from a trained Herbalist (me), or want to check out some of my ceremonial objects or Social Practice, please do.

 I write these posts in a conversational tone and I'm always thrilled to hear from people.
 Don't hesitate to comment below to continue the discussion.